noamraph/nix-pills/pills/17-nixpkgs-overriding-packages.md

         result;
     }

-It\'s a function that accepts a function `f`, calls `f result` on the result just returned by `f result` and returns it.
-In other words it\'s `f(f(f(....`
+It's a function that accepts a function `f`, calls `f result` on the result just returned by `f result` and returns it.
+In other words it's `f(f(f(....`

-At first sight, it\'s an infinite loop.
-With lazy evaluation it isn\'t, because the call is done only when needed.
+At first sight, it's an infinite loop.
+With lazy evaluation it isn't, because the call is done only when needed.

     nix-repl> fix = f: let result = f result; in result